Coronavirus: KLM and Air France will reduce transport capacity by at least 70%

 According to this information, it seems Air France will suspend flights from Paris to Bucharest.
 From our sources, discussions are held to remain a daily flight on this route.
 We see from Monday, March 23, 2020, what will be.

 And KLM has greatly reduced the number of flights.
-Currently, there is only one flight on the route Amsterdam - Bucharest.
-We'll see if it will remain after March 23, 2020.
+Currently, it operates only one more flight on the route Amsterdam - Bucharest.
+We will see if it will remain after March 23, 2020.